-Main points of ESC Opinion Commission position The Committee is generally favourable owards the proposal but advocates: more flexibility regarding the deroga- tions in the final phase of the elimina- tions of CFCs; first suggestion in the discussions in th Council and will examine the secon and third when more information i available during the implementation o the Regulation. • a programme dealing with social and economic consequences for user indus- tries.
+Main points of ESC Opinion Commission position The Committee is generally favourable towards the proposal but advocates: more flexibility regarding the derogations in the final phase of the eliminations of CFCs; automatic interchanges between imports and purchases on the EC market; The Commission takes account of the first suggestion in the discussions in the Council and will examine the second and third when more information is available during the implementation of the Regulation. • a programme dealing with social and economic consequences for user industries.